kammitama5/kammitama5.github.io/_posts/2019-07-10-Wednesday-July-10th.md

 ## I'm excited to see my brother
 - I haven't seen him since 2017; the packages I've sent him have seen him before I have :D He is taking me to a restaurant with food from my country, and I'm excited about that.
+  It's a bit of stability in the midst of everything, and something familiar.
   I'm excited to see someone from my family.
 It has also sort of motivated my parents to deal with their visas so they can come to visit me, too.